basecamp/once-campfire/README.md

     bin/setup
     bin/rails server
+## Email Address Exposure Warning

+During the initial setup, the email address you enter will be displayed on the login page, which is publicly accessible to anyone, including unauthenticated users.
+To protect your privacy and avoid potential spam, we strongly recommend using a disposable or aliased email address during setup.

 ## Deploying with Docker

-WARNING: On the setup page, entered email address will be exposed on the login page avalible unauthenticated for everybody.
-Plase use a fake email or a aliased email to prevent spam.

 Campfire's Docker image contains everything needed for a fully-functional, single-machine deployment.
 This includes the web app, background jobs, caching,